Phenoxyethanol – what is it?

 Although Phenoxyethanol is said to be safe in the small concentrations found in personal care products and cosmetics, there seems to be adequate evidence that the ingredient itself, in its undiluted state, is toxic and harmful.
 So the question is: how safe is it when used in small concentrations in products?
 Nothing is 100% certain and unless you use no products whatsoever on your body, there will always be some level of compromise.
-In my opinion, it's about mitigating the potential damage caused by products wherever possible.
+The concept of using more naturally derived ingredients is about mitigating the potential damage caused by products wherever possible.
 So, for me, Phenoxyethanol is on the 'avoid if possible' list.

 Do I think Phenoxyethanol is the worst preservative ingredient out there?
 No, I don’t.

 Do I think that brands using Phenoxyethanol are all bad?
 Not really.
-There are many brands whose formulations are predominantly natural but they have chosen to use Phenoxyethanol to preserve their products, maybe because parabens are very much out of favour these days, maybe because it's more cost-effective.
+There are many brands whose formulations are predominantly natural and organic but they have chosen to use Phenoxyethanol to preserve their products.
+After all, it is effective and parabens are very much out of favour these days.
+It is also cost-effective.

 What about the cumulative effect?
-Exactly, you may think that using a product with Phenoxyethanol in a concentration of less than 1%, as approved by authorities, is OK.
+Exactly, you may think that using a product with Phenoxyethanol in a concentration of less than 1%, as approved by authorities, is okay.
 But think about how many products you use in a day.
 If they all contained Phenoxyethanol, then your exposure would be increased.
 But if only one or two contained it and only in the smallest concentration, then it might not be of too much concern.
 Who knows?
 The jury is still out on this one.

 1 Environmental Working Group